Common Area Maintenance (CAM) Charges: What to Know

 Don’t Leave Your CAM to chance: Work with a Tenant Rep

-As with any other lease terms, CAM clauses are often shrouded in nuance and industry jargon.
+As with any other lease terms, CAM clauses and even the actual CAM costs are often shrouded in nuance and industry jargon.
 It can be difficult to know if your landlord is offering you a good deal unless you’ve been around the block a few times.
 So, don’t leave anything to chance.
 Work with an industry expert who only has a fiduciary to get you the best deal, a Tenant Rep.

 Common Area Maintenance is only the tip of the iceberg when it comes to commercial leases.
 Subscribe to our blog to stay on top of the latest trends in the CRE space, learn surefire tried and true techniques to optimizing your portfolio, and improve your bottom line.